Khan/live-editor/README.md

 # Live Code Editor

-The live code editor developed for the [Khan Academy Computer Science curriculum](https://www.khanacademy.org/cs/).

-## How to Use
+This is the live coding environment developed for the [Khan Academy Computer Programming curriculum](https://www.khanacademy.org/computer-programming/).
+It gives learners an editor on the left (either ACE or our Blocks-based drag-and-drop editor) and an output on the right (either JS+ProcessingJS, HTML, or SQL).

-Demos of how to use the editor can be found in the `demos/` directory.
-Specifically a good place to start is with the simple demo:
+You can find various demos in the `demos/` directory, and start playing immediately with the simple demo:

 * [http://khan.github.io/live-editor/demos/simple/](http://khan.github.io/live-editor/demos/simple/)

-## LiveEditor Options

-To configure the LiveEditor...

-## How it Works

-For a deep dive into the components of the LiveEditor, [read this wiki](https://github.com/Khan/live-editor/wiki/How-the-live-editor-works).

 ## Building